pingcap/docs/schedule-replicas-by-topology-labels.md

 Similarly, when `isolation-level` is set to `rack`, the minimum isolation level is different racks in the same data center.
 Under this setting, if isolation can be guaranteed at the zone level, it will be guaranteed first.
 Only when the zone level isolation can not be completed, will the scheduling in the same zone and the same rack be considered to avoid.

 In summary, PD maximizes the disaster recovery of the cluster according to the current topology.
 Therefore, if you want to achieve a certain level of disaster recovery, deploy more machines on different sites according to the topology than the number of `max-replicas`.
-Also, TiDB provides mandatory isolation level settings such as `isolation-level` to control the topological isolation level according to the scenario more flexibly.
+TiDB also provides mandatory configuration items such as `isolation-level` for you to more flexibly control the topological isolation level of data according to different scenarios.